prajwalbkumar/bnb-public-blog/content/004_Efforts/004_02_Computer Science/This is CS50.md

 [[Pointer Arithmetric]]

 malloc is a function that allocates a memory address of a certain length for you.
-But once this is allocated, you must also dispose or free the resources of the memory once done.
+Malloc always returns an address.
+Hence a pointer is required to accept the value.2 But once this is allocated, you must also dispose or free the resources of the memory once done.

 Memory Leak